-- 2.1 That the Cabinet recommend that the Council approve the following recommendations for the financial year 2024/25:- - (i) that the Council Tax discount for second homes remains at 0% - (ii) that the Council Tax discounts for empty properties, including the discounts that replaced the previous Class A and C Council Tax exemptions, remain at 0%. - (iii) that a Long-Term Empty Property Premium continues at the maximum percentages allowed for by the current legislation for the 2024/25 financial year. which includes commencing the premium a year after a property has been empty, rather than the current 2 years. - (iv) that the Director of Revenues & Benefits be given delegated authority to determine any individual local discount applications received from Council Taxpayers during the 2024/25 financial year under section 13A(1)(c) of the Local Government Finance Act 1992. - 2.2 That the Cabinet recommends that the Council approves the same Council Tax Reduction Scheme for 2024/25 which has operated successfully since 2013/14.
+- 2.1 That Full Council approves the following recommendations for the financial year 2024/25:- - (i) that the Council Tax discount for second homes remains at 0% - (ii) that the Council Tax discounts for empty properties, including the discounts that replaced the previous Class A and C Council Tax exemptions, remain at 0%. - (iii) that a Long-Term Empty Property Premium continues at the maximum percentages allowed for by the current legislation for the 2024/25 financial year. which includes commencing the premium a year after a property has been empty, rather than the current 2 years. - (iv) that the Director of Revenues & Benefits be given delegated authority to determine any individual local discount applications received from Council Taxpayers during the 2024/25 financial year under section 13A(1)(c) of the Local Government Finance Act 1992. - 2.2 That Full Council approves the same Council Tax Reduction Scheme for 2024/25 which has operated successfully since 2013/14.
 The scheme is based on the Default Scheme Regulations, updated to reflect changes made via the Prescribed Requirements Amendment Regulations and with War Disabled Pensions, War Widow, Pensions and Armed Forces Compensation scheme payments disregarded in full when calculating a claimant's income.
-The same disregards should also apply to Housing Benefit and claims for Discretionary Housing Payment (DHP). - 2.3 That the Cabinet recommends to the Council to resolve that the Council Tax Base for 2024/25 for the Whole City is 137,295.64 equivalent Band D properties, for Montpelier Square alone 96.96 equivalent Band D properties and for Queen's Park 3,700.40 equivalent Band D properties.
+The same disregards should also apply to Housing Benefit and claims for Discretionary Housing Payment (DHP). - 2.3 That Full Council resolves that the Council Tax Base for 2024/25 for the Whole City is 137,295.64 equivalent Band D properties, for Montpelier Square alone 96.96 equivalent Band D properties and for Queen's Park 3,700.40 equivalent Band D properties.

-- 2.4 That the Cabinet recommends to the Council to resolve that the figures set out in paragraph 2.3 above for the Council Tax Base for 2024/25 be used by the Council to make a determination pursuant to the requirements of the Local Government Finance Act 1992. - 2.5 That the Council determines to implement a 100% Second Home Premium for the 2025/26 financial year, which is the earliest date allowed for under the new legislation.
+- 2.4 That Full Council resolves that the figures set out in paragraph 2.3 above for the Council Tax Base for 2024/25 be used by the Council to make a determination pursuant to the requirements of the Local Government Finance Act 1992. - 2.5 That Full Council determines to implement a 100% Second Home Premium for the 2025/26 financial year, which is the earliest date allowed for under the new legislation.